Okay. I’m taking deep cleansing breaths right now over a really unfortunate discovery.

 I actually can’t believe I haven’t run into this before.
 This is a HUGE issue that effectively means if you have duplicates, you can’t use suppression lists reliably.

-Here are some pretty logical and common scenarios where this will wreck havoc:
+Here are some pretty logical and common scenarios where this will wreak havoc:

 We’re running a “last call” type of promo for a customer.
 Anyone who hasn’t already purchased is getting a 10% off call-to-action.
 Anyone who HAS purchased should not get this offer — we’re not trying to give out refunds or make people feel like they missed a deal.